 - the meta description;

-The plugin also checks the presence of links and images in the article.
-It calculates the number of words and the density of usage of the focus keyword in the article.
-Moreover, the plugin checks whether you’re using the same focus keyword on other pages of your website.
-This should prevent you from competing with yourself.
+The plugin also checks for links and images in the article.
+It calculates the number of words and frequency of the focus keyword in your article.
+The plugin also checks whether you’re using the exact same focus keyword on other pages of your website so you don’t accidentally compete with yourself.

-In the content & SEO analysis content comes before SEO.
-That means that first and foremost, you have to write an awesome article.
-You should put effort into writing an attractive, structured and readable text.
-Use our content checks to make sure your text is nice and easy to read.
+In the content analysis tool, content comes before SEO, so first and foremost you have to write awesome content.
+Put your effort into writing an attractive, structured and readable article and then use our content checks to make sure your text is nice and easy to read.

-Once you finished optimizing your text for readability, you can look at the checks in the SEO analysis tab.
-If you’ve done your keyword research properly and you’ve written your post or your article with a focus keyword in mind, don’t change your focus keyword now!
-Read The temptation of the green bullet for more in-depth information about that.
+Once you’re done optimizing your text for readability, look at the checks on the SEO analysis tab.
+If you’ve done your keyword research properly and you’ve written your post or your article with a focus keyword in mind, don’t change it now!
+Why?
+See The temptation of the green bullet to find out.

 8 simple steps to optimize your text